katherinefrazer/ikebana_blog/_posts/2020-02-12-my-first-post.markdown

 date:   2020-01-25 23:53:24 -0800
 categories: first, third-level
 ---
 This is the first post of my new ikebana blog.
 I’m excited to share my ikebana journey with you!
-It made sense to me to start this now, because I’m now in the third level (out of five) curriculum.
+I’ve been studying ikebana (and more specifically, Sogetsu ikebana) since September, 2017.
+As I understand it, Sogetsu ikebana is a little new school and more avant garde than traditional ways of thinking about ikebana.
+You can use any type of material (though my experience has largely been with flowers), and there’s a lot of freedom in how and where you construct an arrangement.

-The first two levels of curriculum are for establishing basic competency.
+However, the practice follows a rigid curriculum with five levels to complete.
+Beginners study levels 1 and 2, which are for establishing basic competency.
 The arrangements are pre-planned for you, and you follow diagrams that lay out the correct proportion and position of the flowers.

-Levels three and four provide you “themes” for each lesson, but the flowers, vases, etc. you use to create an arrangement that follows the theme is totally up to you.
-This means I have full creative control of each arrangement.
+Levels 3 and 4 provide you “themes” for each lesson, but the flowers, vases, etc. you use to create an arrangement that follows the theme is totally up to you.
+I’ve just begun level 3.
+It made sense to me to start this blog now, because I have full creative control of each arrangement.
 I’d like to document this practice and see how I develop with this newfound freedom!

 In curriculum levels 3 and 4, the textbook explains,
 > Now, the door is open for your free self-expression through Ikebana.